rgopalrao-sonata-png/documents/LPR/lpr-course-progress-and-snowflake-connectivity.md

 - The production solution is to read the **LMS-calculated value** from Snowflake table `PROD.ENTERPRISE.LEARNER_PROGRESS_REPORT_INTERNAL` and merge it into the LPR response at request time.
 - All other LPR fields continue to flow through the standard **Snowflake → S3 → Aurora → Django ORM** batch pipeline.
 - The integration is **read-only** and **gracefully degrading**: if Snowflake is unavailable, only `course_progress` becomes `null`; the rest of the report still returns successfully.
-- The main operational follow-up is reducing repeated request-time reads via [ENT0-9531](https://2u-internal.atlassian.net/browse/ENT0-9531), with implementation will be  tracked in  [ENT-11788](https://2u-internal.atlassian.net/browse/ENT-11788), and completing the pending Snowflake key-pair authentication migration will be implemented in [ENT-11804](https://2u-internal.atlassian.net/browse/ENT-11804)
+- The main operational follow-up is reducing repeated request-time reads via [ENT-9531](https://2u-internal.atlassian.net/browse/ENT-9531), with implementation tracked in [ENT-11788](https://2u-internal.atlassian.net/browse/ENT-11788), using a short-lived **5-minute cache** to reduce redundant calls while minimizing stale data exposure.
+The pending Snowflake key-pair authentication migration is tracked in [ENT-11804](https://2u-internal.atlassian.net/browse/ENT-11804).

 ---